 As a result, we will need to obtain substantial additional funding to support our continuing operations.
 Until such time, if ever, as we can generate significant revenues from product sales, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, and marketing, distribution and licensing arrangements.
-We do not have any committed external source of funds, other than under our Loan Agreement.
+We do not have any committed external source of funds, other than under our loan and security agreement with K2 HealthVentures LLC (the "Loan Agreement").
 Our ability to borrow under our Loan Agreement is subject to our satisfaction of specified conditions and lender discretion.
 If we are unable to raise capital or obtain adequate funds when needed or on acceptable terms, we may be required to delay, limit, reduce, or terminate our research and development programs or any future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
 In addition, attempting to secure additional financing may divert the time and attention of our management from day-to-day activities and distract from our research and development efforts.